selendra/selendra-wiki/docs/general/getting-started.md

 - [Selendra's light paper][light-paper] is a visual, easy to read, and less technical introduction into its blockchain technology.
 This paper dives into the components of Selendra but is understandable for both a non-technical and technical reader.
-- [Selendra for Beginners: A non-technical guide to decentralization, blockchains & Selendra][book] - a book funded by the Selendra Treasury
-- [Watching the Technical Explainer Videos][teched videos]: These are great introductory videos that explain and demonstrate how to use Selendra and its [User Interface][ui].
-- Reading [What is Selendra?
-A Brief Introduction][article] on Medium.
-There are also other great articles to read on [Selendra's Medium][p medium].

 ## Resources